 Profit (or loss) arises at issue for new insurance contracts.
 It represents the excess (or deficiency) of profit margins incorporated in the product pricing over the conservative margins for adverse deviation incorporated in the reserves.
-New business profits in Individual Insurance were strong due to a continued favourable pricing environment.
+New business profits in Individual Insurance were strong and in line with prior year.
 The impact of new business for Savings and Retirement is negative.
 This is due to initial losses on segregated funds where not all acquisition costs can be deferred.
-The profit for new sales for the Group Benefits business is not recognized at issue but over time and hence included with the expected profit on inforce business.
+The profit for new sales for the Group Benefits business is not recognized at issue but over time and hence included with the expected profit on in-force business